 I want to stand up my own entity using the DEV codebase, how can I help?

 - You can help us generalize the code, removing DEV-specific language and images and replacing them with environment variables or database tables as appropriate

 - You can commit to staying in very close coordination with us as we navigate the process together.

-The long-term benefits of doing this the right way far outweighs the short-term gains of spinning something up without consulting us.
+The long-term benefits of doing this the right way far outweigh the short-term gains of spinning something up without consulting us.
 If you are interested in getting started with this process, let us know in this thread.